GkhnGG/GkhnGG/README.md

 ###  About Me:
 Hello there, I am Gökhan Gülçakır, A sophomore IE major at Bilkent University.
-I am also doing minor in software devolopment.
+I am also doing minor in software development.

 Currently focusing on mastering on Python topics and learning C language.